Welcome Blessings!

 So, literary context is the information about the genre and structure of the writing and the literary devices and techniques used by the author.
 This context helps us understand the style and purpose of the Bible verses and how they fit into the overall message and theme of the book or section.

-For example, Psalms are poetic and filled with metaphors, while the Gospels are biographical accounts of Jesus’ life.
+For example, the Psalms are poetic and filled with metaphors, while the Gospels are biographical accounts of Jesus’ life.
 Mixing up genres can lead to misunderstandings.

 Questions to ask: